moetunes/snapwm-stable/README.md

 -------

-**snapwm** is a xinerama aware, minimal and lightweight dynamic tiling window manager.
+**snapwm** is a xinerama and Xrandr aware, minimal and lightweight dynamic tiling window manager.

 All configuration is read from three files in ~/.config/snapwm/ .
 There are well commented samples of each file to assit in initial setting up.